coni2k/SS/Notes.md

 .
 CASE 2: ID 1, square 36 cannot have number 9.

-. squaresLeft (numbersModel.ZeroValue count) can be improved, maybe moved to sudoku details? - STILL NECESSARY?

 . retrieve only updated values from server - usedSquares + numbers count + availabilities!

 . validation; in general OK, but numpad values are ignored as well!